defuse/bqp/blog-source/content/seven.md

 giving it any second thought.
 Suddenly you find yourself weightless and drifting.
 The hallway is now behind you and quickly receding into the distance.
 *It’s black*.
 There are no other buildings or structures, no world, not even a surface.
-There is nothing but a dim glow from the faraway hall, and precisely seven stars in the sky.
+There is nothing but a dim glow from the now-faraway hall, and precisely seven stars in the sky.